clyra/hadashboard-calendar-widget/apps/urlcalendar/README.md

 ----------|----------|----
-sensorname| myname   | the app will create a sensor.myname to hold the events update    | 1        | time in minutes between updates calendars | calendar.ical_ha | the HA calendar entity to retrieve events.
-It could be a comma separated list debug     |   false | enable/disable debug messages on appdaemon logs
+sensorname| myname   | the app will create a sensor.myname to hold the events update    | 1        | time in minutes between updates urlcalendars | - https://www.calendarlabs.com/ical-calendar/ics/226/UN_Holidays.ics | A list with urls to retrieve ics files debug     |   false | enable/disable debug messages on appdaemon logs

 ## Configuration example